js-bits/enumerate/README.md

 ## Notes

 - Be careful adding new items to an existing numeric enum.
 Always append them to the end of the list to avoid changing previous item values.
-- Does not include any polyfills, which means that Internet Explorer is not supported.